morenohugo/task4/README.md

 ggsave("histogram_DP_TYPE_density.png", plot = histogram)
 ```
 ![Image of the histogram](https://github.com/morenohugo/task4/blob/main/histogram_DP_TYPE_density.png)
 The histogram shows the distribution of log-transformed DP values for INDELs and SNPs.
-More of the SNP entries have a lower read depth (DP).
+More SNPs have a lower read depth (DP) when compared to the INDELs.